Overview

 Tianjin Junliangcheng Power Generation was building a CHP gas plant to replace its coal-fired plant.
 The new power plant needed high-efficiency turbines to complement its aim in emissions reduction.

-Rooted in China for over 40 years, GE has been delivering the kind of innovative gas power products Tianjin Junliangcheng Power Generation was looking for.
+Rooted in China for over 40 years, GE Vernova has been delivering the kind of innovative gas power products Tianjin Junliangcheng Power Generation was looking for.

 The solution

 GE’s advanced 9HA.01 gas turbine was integrated into the new CHP gas plant, which has replaced the former coal-fired plant.
-The Junliangcheng Power Plant features the first commercially operating GE 9HA.01 technology in mainland China.
-GE also supplied its Mark* VIe Distributed Control Solution for full combined-cycle plant control, operation, and reliability.
+The Junliangcheng Power Plant features the first commercially operating GE Vernova 9HA.01 technology in mainland China.
+GE Vernova also supplied its Mark* VIe Distributed Control Solution for full combined-cycle plant control, operation, and reliability.

 Outcomes